 In this report, the module's architecture is illustrated, including details on the technology stack/implementation tools used.
 Considering that DCC is a GUI-based visualisation tool, a thorough, step-by-step walkthrough of the user interactions is presented; for each interaction, a relevant application snapshot is provided.
-To ensure that both the stakeholder and the functional/non-functional requirements as defined in deliverables D2.1, D2.4 and D2.5 are addressed, a corresponding section is added.
-Since this work represents the first iteration of the DCC application, any assumptions and restrictions are also highlighted.
-As mentioned in the conclusions, DCC is expected to offer its full functionality and interoperability with the COGITO platform during task T8.1, when all inter-related tools are also expected to have reached their final version.
-It should be stressed that in order to gain a better insight on the inner workings of this module, it is strongly recommended that this deliverable is evaluated in tandem with deliverable D7.5 Data Transformation for 3D BIM Rendering v1.
+To ensure that both the stakeholder and the functional/non-functional requirements as defined in deliverables D2.1, D2.4 and D2.5 are addressed, a corresponding section is added; any assumptions and restrictions are also highlighted.
+This document builds on top of deliverable D7.7 to report on the efforts carried out since the former's release; emphasis is placed on the DCC's newly added features and functionality by means of actual walkthrough examples.
+As mentioned in the conclusions, this second iteration of the DCC application shall meet all the functional and non-functional requirements as set out in the relevant deliverables.
+Nevertheless, DCC is expected to become fully interoperable with the COGITO platform during task T8.1, when all inter-related tools are also expected to have reached their final version.
+As such, minor changes, adaptations or rework might be necessary before the component's final release.

+It should be stressed that in order to gain a better insight on the inner workings of this module, it is strongly recommended that this deliverable is evaluated in tandem with deliverable D7.6 Data Transformation for 3D BIM Rendering v2.